abram1413/citation-exporter/README.md

 </plugin>
 ```

+> ***Bug***
+>
-But note that there seems to be a bug in the "hot redeploy" feature
+> But note that there seems to be a bug in the "hot redeploy" feature
-of the Jetty Maven plugin.
+> of the Jetty Maven plugin.
 When changes are made to sample files under
-src/main/resources/samples, the application is restarted, but for some reason,
+> src/main/resources/samples, the application is restarted, but for some reason,
-those changed files are not copied into the target/classes/samples directory
+> those changed files are not copied into the target/classes/samples directory
-as they should be.
+> as they should be.
 Those sample files *are* copied, however, when the
-application restarts as a result of a Java source file changing.
+> application restarts as a result of a Java source file changing.

-### Jetty shaded uber-jar
+#### Running the Jetty shaded uber-jar

-This is used when you run the `mvn package` command, and causes the creation
+An executable jar is created with the `mvn package` command, and put into the
-of an executable jar file in the target subdirectory (currently
-target/pmc-citation-exporter-\<version>.jar), that includes
+target subdirectory (target/pmc-citation-exporter-\<version>.jar).
+This one
-all of the dependencies, including Jetty itself.
+"uber jar" includes all of the dependencies, including Jetty itself.

-This is controlled by the [Apache Maven Shade
+This process is controlled by the [Apache Maven Shade
 plugin](http://maven.apache.org/plugins/maven-shade-plugin/),
 which is configured by a \<plugin> section of the pom.xml.